Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 After that, only base miles flown on AA or partner airlines will count towards lifetime status.

-And for only 1 year (quite strangely) – from December 1, 2011 to December 2012 – miles earned by spending on the Citi Executive Elite Master Card will count towards lifetime status.
+And for only 1 year (quite strangely) – from December 1, 2011 to December 2012 – miles earned by spending on the Citi AAdvantage Executive World Elite Mastercard will count towards lifetime status.

 My interpretation is that, if the 25,000 mile sign-on bonus for the Citi Elite Master Card posts to your account before December 1, it will count towards your lifetime status; if the bonus posts after December 1, 2011, it will not count towards lifetime status.